-The University of Michigan welcomed Dr. Ravi Pendse as its vice president for information technology and chief information officer on August 1, 2018.
-Michigan IT News sat down with Ravi to learn more about our new VP and discuss what brought him to Michigan, his initial areas of focus, and how IT enriches the university experience.
+The University of Michigan welcomed Ravi Pendse as its vice president for information technology and chief information officer on August 1, 2018.
+Michigan IT News sat down with him to learn more about our new VP and discuss what brought him to Michigan, his initial areas of focus, and how IT enriches the university experience.

 What attracted you to U-M, and what aspects of your new role excite you the most?

 U-M is an amazing, world-renowned public institution.
 Its scale is quite impressive, with so many top 10 programs, and it is one of the most highly respected institutions of higher education.
 I am a product of public education, so my heart has always been with public institutions.
 I decided long ago that if I ever left Brown, it would be for a public institution.
 When the opportunity at Michigan surfaced, I was absolutely interested.
 During the interview process, I was so impressed with the colleagues I met, the campus, the people in the community, and the leadership.
 I felt like it was a terrific fit, where I could truly add value.
 I have really enjoyed my time here these past couple of weeks, and I look forward to meeting so many more of you across the IT community and beyond.

 What is your approach for learning about a new organization, and what have been some of your first steps here at Michigan?